Freshkills Park: Capital projects

-Solar array
+Renewable energy

-In March 2012, NYC released A Request for Proposals for the construction of solar and/or wind energy facilities.
-The project for the construction of solar arrays was awarded to SunEdison in November 2013.
+In March 2012, NYC released a Request for Proposals for the construction of solar and/or wind energy facilities at Freshkills Park.
+A project for the construction of solar arrays was awarded to SunEdison in November 2013.
 NYC was in contractual negotiations with SunEdison when the company went bankrupt in 2016.
-No further work has been done with renewable energy at Freshkills Park since that time.
+No further work has been done with renewable energy at Freshkills Park since then.

 Wildlife

-The in-construction park is home to a diverse array of wildlife; a 2015 BioBlitz recorded 320 species of plants and animals in a 24-hr period.
+The in-construction park is home to a diverse array of wildlife; a 2015 BioBlitz recorded 320 species of plants and animals in a 24-hour period.
 Ongoing ecological research projects are tracking some of the changes in wildlife as the site transforms from industrial space to green space.
 Current projects include fish population monitoring, grassland habitat characterization, migratory bird banding, grassland bird monitoring, and bat population monitoring.
 Over 200 species of birds have been seen at the park either nesting, migrating, hunting, or foraging.
-Freshkills Park is now home to the largest nesting colony of Grasshopper Sparrows in New York State–a NYS Species of Special Concern which began nesting on-site in 2015.
-Common wildlife species at Freshkills Park include Red-winged Blackbirds, American Goldfinches, Red-tailed Hawks, American Kestrels, Osprey, Ring-necked Pheasants, Tree Swallows, Turkey Vultures, Northern Harriers, Savannah Sparrows, American Woodcock, white-tailed deer, muskrat, red foxes, northern snapping turtles and diamondback terrapins.
+Freshkills Park is now home to the largest nesting colony of grasshopper sparrows in New York State, a "Species of Special Concern" that began nesting on-site in 2015.
+Common wildlife species at Freshkills Park include red-winged blackbirds, American goldfinches, red-tailed hawks, American kestrels, ospreys, ring-necked pheasants, tree swallows, turkey vultures, northern harriers, Savannah sparrows, American woodcocks, white-tailed deer, muskrats, red foxes, northern snapping turtles and diamondback terrapins.

 Programs

 While Freshkills Park continues its development, NYC Parks and the Freshkills Park Alliance have hosted events and programs including active recreation on-site, in areas generally closed to the public.
-The park is open to the public on bi-annual Discovery Days in the spring and fall, when visitors have the opportunity to kayak, bike, hike, and fly kites on a closed section of the park.
-The Freshkills Park Alliance runs educational and public programs in closed sections of the park, including kayaking, cycling and running events, citizen science, art projects, tours, and field trips.
-Beginning in 2020, Freshkills Park began offering virtual field trips and programming.
-The Freshkills Park office regularly partners with cultural and academic organizations on Staten Island and in NYC for these programs.
+On bi-annual "Discovery Days" in the spring and fall, visitors have the opportunity to kayak, bike, hike, and fly kites in a closed section of the park.
+The Freshkills Park Alliance runs educational and public programs, including kayaking, cycling and running events, citizen science, art projects, tours, and field trips.
+In 2020, Freshkills Park began offering virtual field trips and programming.
+The Freshkills Park office regularly partners with cultural and academic organizations for these programs.